ImagineCemeteries/ImagineCemeteries/240326_Manual/_c1_cliffnotes_240917.md

 All religions are seeking the path to God, regardless of your religion we all share unholy enemies.
 United we can change the world, and we can each continue to pursue our religious beliefs.
 Not to exclude athiests or agnostics, if they're willing we need their help too.
 Our aim is to be non-denominational and invite the good, the bad and the ugly to join us.
 We need every able-bodied deity, angel, or demon, we need our frenimies and our enimies, we need YOUR frenimies and your enimies to join us.
 These problems aflict us all.

+- Take a daily "shower" in the cemetary

 # Team Building
+So you've been to the cemetary for a bit and you don't feel like the world is on your shoulders anymore?
+Well get ready because it gets better.

 The cemetary exercise is time-consuming, but it is also going to be the most common option for deities that can not visit the Drave.
 For both the Drave and the cemetary excercises, you can magnify the effects and expidite the results if you create teams, force multiply and meditate in unison.
 Teach this to as many people as possible and form TEAMS.
 BIG ONES.
 Its easy once you get started.

 The first goal is to secure your home and remove the dark cloud from your surroundings.
 It takes time if you can not visit the Drave, but it is worth it.
 Being in the cemetary should give you a sense of peace and calm, a total lack of spiritual friction.
 Your home could be just as peaceful if you keep going.